For my return flight trip report.

 Just a normal earpiece, nothing to shout about.

-Had to use the blanket at a later stage of the flight, the aircon was real cold!
+Had to use the blanket at a later stage of the flight, the aircon was really cold!

 Here is my meal - beef noodles.

 This has to be one of my worst meals I had for long haul flights!
-Beef was salty and the noodles was "yuck",and I didn't finish it.
+The beef was salty and the noodles were "yuck", and I didn't finish it.
 The salad and the banana cake were not too bad but the best part of this meal was the bread.
 You can't go wrong with that!
 That sums up the quality of this meal, not the airline's fault.
 I blame this more on the food caterer in Singapore.